peterp415/ll-deploy.junos/README.md

 allows for the overriding of the network type within OSPF.
 Setting `p2p` to anything will change the interface-type to p2p.
 The hello and dead intervals can be override from the defaults via `hello_interval` and `dead_interval`.
 The time is given in seconds.
+Bidirectional Forwarding Detection can be run on an interface basis by setting the `minimum_interval` and `multiplier`.
+The `minimum_interval` is set in miliseconds.
+There is additional information about BFD and Junos in the feature guide, linked below.

 Additional information about Junos and OSPF can be found in the [OSPF Feature Guide](https://www.juniper.net/documentation/en_US/junos/information-products/pathway-pages/config-guide-routing/config-guide-ospf.html).